xiabai84/ml_with_django/README.rst

     $ python manage.py createsuperuser --settings=config.settings.local # create local admin user -> enter username, email and password here!
     $ python manage.py runserver 127.0.0.1:8000 # start local service

-* To create a **normal user account**, just sign up with your admin account and create a new group by using /admin UI and add a new user to this group.
+* For creating **new user account**, just sign up with admin account and create a new group by using /admin UI and add new user to this group.
 Once you submit it, the user should be verified and ready to use.